-The summer is an incredible opportunity for intellectual growth, skill development, and career exploration.
+The summer is an incredible opportunity for intellectual growth, skill development, and career exploration by deciding to complete an internship.
 Through the generous support of alumni, Amherst College is able to provide financial support for students who are pursuing low-paid or unpaid summer experiences that directly link to their personal, professional and academic goals.

 Who is eligible to apply for funding?

 Eligible students must be enrolled at Amherst the semester prior to the start of their summer internship and intend to be enrolled at the College the semester after.
 Students who are studying abroad may apply.
 Graduating seniors are ineligible.

 Please note that if you received funding from another department (i.e. SURF, Gregory S. Call Summer Research Program) to conduct summer research, you are not eligible.

 All eligible students may apply.
 However, funding is very limited and NOT guaranteed.

 Priority is given to (in order of preference):

 - First generation/low income students